J. J. Watt: Central Michigan

 Watt received a scholarship offer from Central Michigan University.
 He has stated that he was led to believe by Butch Jones that, as a tight end, he would have the opportunity to score touchdowns.
-At Central Michigan, he played 14 games, compiling 77 receiving yards and 8 receptions.
-Watt's coaches, led by Jones, suggested that he move to offensive tackle, but Watt decided to forgo his starting spot and scholarship to walk-on at the University of Wisconsin, where he played as a defensive end.
+He played 14 games with the Chippewas, compiling 77 receiving yards and 8 receptions.
+Watt's coaches, led by Jones, suggested that he move to offensive tackle, but Watt decided to forgo his starting spot and scholarship to walk-on the University of Wisconsin–Madison, where he played as a defensive end.

 Wisconsin

 At the University of Wisconsin–Madison, Watt redshirted the 2008 season and was named Wisconsin's Scout Team Player of the Year.
-In 2009, he played in 13 games as a defensive end.
-In a game against Hawaii on December 5, 2009, Watt had a career-high of two sacks, three tackles for loss, six tackles, and one quarterback hurry.
+In 2009, he played in 13 games as a defensive end for the Badgers.
+In a game against the Hawaii Warriors on December 5, Watt had a career-high of two sacks, three tackles for loss, six tackles, and one quarterback hurry.
 Watt finished the season with 32 solo tackles, 12 assisted tackles, four and a half sacks, 15.5 tackles for loss, and five passes defended.
 He also earned his first letter.
-On November 20, 2010, against Michigan, he recorded his first collegiate interception.
+On November 20, 2010, against the Michigan Wolverines, he recorded his first collegiate interception.
 Overall, in the 2010 season, Watt played in 13 games and led the team in tackles for loss, quarterback hurries, blocked kicks, and forced fumbles.
 He finished the season with 42 solo tackles, 20 assisted tackles, 21 tackles for loss, seven sacks, one interception for 15 yards, nine passes defended, and three fumbles forced.
-He earned the Ronnie Lott Trophy in 2010, voted AP and Sports Illustrated second-team All-American, All-Big Ten first-team, academic All-Big Ten, and was voted the team's MVP.
+He earned the Lott Trophy in 2010, voted AP and Sports Illustrated second-team All-American, All-Big Ten first-team, academic All-Big Ten, and was voted the team's MVP.